charlotte-ngs/charlotte-ngs.github.io/_posts/2015-01-06-BashCommandLineArgs.md

 ...
 ```

-Apart from being not very good coding style it is also extremely error prone, because of the way how values from the command line are assigned to the internal variables is entirely dependent on the order of the command line arguments.
+Apart from being not very good coding style it is also extremely error prone.
+The assignment of command line arguments to script-internal variables depends entirely on the order in which the command line arguments are specified.
+Switching the order of command line arguments leads to a complete mess in script-variable assignment.
 Furthermore all command line arguments but the last are absolutely mandatory.

 Hence there is a big need for improvement in how command line arguments are parsed in bash scripts.